matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 either the U.S. or Mexico.
 China will still have some manufacturing, but it will be transitioning to a post-manufacturing economy.

-If cloud or server costs are still rising, then most companies will be fleeing the cloud quickly.
+If cloud or server costs are still rising, then most companies will be fleeing the cloud quickly if they have not already fled.
 Also, microservices would pretty much be dead and efficient runtime would be lauded over quick development time.
 However, at this length of time most companies would be struggling to make and keep an online presence.
 If server costs were still rising, there would be a rise in more traditional communications, such as calling, texting, talking in person, etc. Hybrid or remote work would really start dwindling after 5 years of increasing server costs.